practicalli/neovim/docs/configuration/astronvim/config-design.md

 `import` each package of interest to the `plugins/community.lua` file in the AstroNvim user configuration.

 !!!
 EXAMPLE "AstroNvim Community Packages in AstroNvim user configuration"

     ```lua title=".config/astronvim-config/plugins/community.lua"
     return {
       -- Add the community repository of plugin specifications
       "AstroNvim/astrocommunity",
+      -- Import each plugin from the Astro Community as required
       { import = "astrocommunity.editing-support.todo-comments" },
       { import = "astrocommunity.git.neogit" },
       { import = "astrocommunity.git.octo" },